-I, Steven A. Schumm, the Chief Administrative Officer and Interim Chief Financial Officer of Charter Communications, Inc. (the "Company") in compliance with 18 U.S.C.
+I, Steven A. Schumm, the Chief Administrative Officer and Interim Chief Financial Officer of Charter Communications Holdings, LLC and Charter Communications Holdings Capital Corporation (collectively, the "Company") in compliance with 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, hereby certify that, the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2003 (the "Report") filed with the Securities and Exchange Commission: